Fifteen Questions from the Memphis Chapter of the American Institute of Architecture

 design, city planning, sustainable design, and so forth.
 Virtually every faculty

-member teaching a design studio is a registered architect.
-Several faculty members
+member teaching a design studio is a registered architect or is in the process of

-How many students can live in the Architecture + Design Living-Learning Community?
+How many students can live in the Architecture + Design House?

-unit on campus to do so), we have had 35 female and 20 male students reside in the
+open a House and since then, we have had 35 female and 20 male students reside in

 Are there Graduate Assistant and undergraduate Student Worker positions in the Department

-Yes, we average two or three undergraduate student workers per semester.
-Virtually
+Yes, we average two undergraduate student workers per semester.
+Virtually all of

-all of our M.Arch students have an assistantship, either full or partial.
-Some of
+our M.Arch students have an assistantship, either full or partial.
+Some of these

-these are on-campus positions, some are within the Department of Architecture, and
+are within the Department of Architecture, some are other on-campus positions, and

 some are with firms or organizations in the community.